The location where Paola Illera's body was found

 On the afternoon of January 24th, 1991, the 13-year-old left her school and walked back to her apartment building at 420 East 111th Street.

-Paola was a Colombian immigrant who had moved to New York City with her mother and two siblings in June of 1990.
+Illera was a Colombian immigrant who had moved to New York City with her mother and two siblings in June 1990.
 At the time, they were staying with her uncle on the 30th floor.
 Her father, Cesar, was still in Colombia, working as a taxi driver and trying to save up enough money to join them.

 Although she entered the elevator, she never made it to the 30th floor.